RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 AA Exam 2 Version 3 guide.md

 Having formed the committee, assign the roles (from the non-project director members): There are five eligible members, so 5 ways to select the spokesperson and 4 ways to select the record for a total of 20.

 Therefore the total number of outcomes is $881 \cdot 20 = 17620$.

+#### Grading notes on these

+- There was a lot of confusion on Option 1 about what a "character" is.
+Many students mistook "character" to be the same thing as a "letter" and used $36$ where the number $26$ shows up in the solution.
+To clarify: A letter is a character but not vice versa.
+"Character" refers to either a letter or a digit, but when it says "letter" in the problem it means "letter" and nothing else.
+- Many solutions for Option 1 did not account for the fact there are $\binom{8}{3}$ positions in which to put the digits, and just computed $26^6 \cdot 10^3$.